curiosum-dev/kanta/CODE_OF_CONDUCT.md

 ## Where does the Code of Conduct apply?

-If you participate in or contribute to the Elixir ecosystem in any way, you are encouraged to follow the Code of Conduct while doing so.
+If you contribute to or support Kanta in any way, you are encouraged to follow the Code of Conduct while doing so.

-Explicit enforcement of the Code of Conduct applies to the official mediums operated by the Elixir project:
+Explicit enforcement of the Code of Conduct applies to the official mediums operated by the Kanta project:

 * The official [Kanta][1] GitHub project and code reviews.
 * The official [GitHub Discussions][2] for Kanta.
 * The official [Kanta channel][3] in Elixir's Slack workspace.

-Other Elixir activities (such as conferences, meetups, and unofficial forums) are encouraged to adopt this Code of Conduct.
-Such groups must provide their own contact information.

 Project maintainers may block, remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct.